The 40-Year-Old Virgin

 Easily one of the best jokes in this portion of the movie for me is essentially the realization that all of the tips that Jay, Cal, and David had given Andy up to this point weren’t helpful at all.
 In fact, they were completely useless.
 We see in this scene how all of the tips they’ve given him up until now have actually done more to hurt his sex life as opposed to help it.
 Granted we were already kinda seeing that throughout the course of the movie in real time, but here is when they truly become apparent.
 All of the tips Andy’s been given have had some hand in destroying his reputation with Trish at this point from the box of porn, the sowing multiple seeds with different women so it’s more likely you’ll get a request for sex, to the manscaping, all of it has damaged his image with Trish.
 This is why this part is the funniest of the movie to me, because it also makes all of the previous scenes feel like they were building to something which is great for a self-contained movie.

-Of course with discovery after discovery, Trish can’t take it anymore and she speeds off in her car with Andy chasing after on his bike.
-This scene doesn’t take very long and ends up amounting to a flip stunt with Andy crashing through two billboards being carried on a semi truck (funnily enough advertising the same aphrodisiac on the bus earlier) and landing on his back in front of Trish’s car.
-Naturally Trish gets out, Andy finally admits he’s a virgin, they make up and live happily ever after.
-This is another of those moments which feels especially moviesque which makes it feel more off.
+Of course, with discovery after discovery, Trish can’t take it anymore and she speeds off in her car with Andy chasing after on his bike.
+This scene doesn’t take very long and ends up amounting to a flip stunt with Andy crashing through two billboards being carried on a semi truck (funnily enough advertising the same aphrodisiac from the bus earlier) and landing on his back in front of Trish’s car.
+Naturally, Trish gets out, Andy finally admits he’s a virgin, they make up and live happily ever after.
+This is another of those moments which feels especially movie-esque which makes it feel more off.
 Another one of those reminders that the people you’re watching are in fact actors playing roles and not two people coming to terms with their shortcomings in real time.
 I know every movie, scratch that, every story needs a climax, but it needs to be one that matches the tone of the story.
 That’s where this scene fell flat for me.

 In the end Andy and Trish get married and actually end up consummating it!
 It feels genuine and properly goofy as they don’t shy away from the fact that Andy is of course inexperienced and ends up tapping out too early until it cuts to 2 hours later when Trish is completely exhausted and Andy’s still riding the ‘Just Lost My Virginity’ high.